Calling You: Celine Dion version

-Canadian singer Celine Dion covered "Calling You" many times during her live performances between 1990 and 1996.
-The 1994 performance recorded in Olympia, Paris was included on À l'Olympia live album and released as the first and only single in December 1994.
+Canadian singer Celine Dion performed "Calling You" regularly during her concerts between 1990 and 1996.
+The 1994 rendition recorded at the Olympia in Paris was included on the live album À l'Olympia and issued as the album's only single in December 1994.

 Background and release

-Dion performed "Calling You" during her concert tours in the first half of the 1990s: Unison Tour, Celine Dion in Concert, The Colour of My Love Tour and D'eux Tour.
-She also sang it live on few television shows over the years.
+Dion included "Calling You" in several tours during the early 1990s: the Unison Tour, Celine Dion in Concert, The Colour of My Love Tour, and the D'eux Tour.
+She also performed it on various television programmes.

-The 1991 performance in the Winter Garden Theatre was released on the Unison home video, the 1994 performance in the Olympia, Paris was featured on À l'Olympia live album and the 1995 performance in Zénith de Paris was included on the Live à Paris DVD.
-"Calling You" taken from À l'Olympia was also featured as B-side on Dion's 1995 singles, "Only One Road" and "Pour que tu m'aimes encore".
+The 1991 performance at the Winter Garden Theatre appeared on the Unison home video.
+The 1994 Olympia performance was included on À l'Olympia, and the 1995 rendition at the Zénith de Paris was released on the Live à Paris DVD.
+The version from À l'Olympia was also issued as a B-side on Dion's 1995 singles "Only One Road" and "Pour que tu m'aimes encore".

-The "Calling You" single was released in France on 19 December 1994.
-It peaked on the French Top 100 Singles Chart in the last week of 1994, reaching number seventy-five.
-"Calling You" left the chart after five weeks.
-Jose F. Promis from AllMusic called Dion's version of "Calling You" unique and praised her voice calling it a "technical marvel".
+"Calling You" was released as a single in France in December 1994.
+It entered the French Top 100 Singles Chart in the final week of 1994, peaking at number 75, and remained on the chart for five weeks.
+Jose F. Promis from AllMusic described Dion's interpretation as distinctive and praised her voice as a "technical marvel".

-In 2006, Dion's version of "Calling You" was the musical accompaniment to an Emmy Award-winning routine by choreographer Mia Michaels for the dance competition reality show So You Think You Can Dance.
+In 2006, Dion's version accompanied an Emmy Award-winning routine choreographed by Mia Michaels for the American edition of So You Think You Can Dance.

-It was intended to be on the Celine Dion album in 1992, but was replaced with "With This Tear" written by Prince.
+The song was originally intended for inclusion on Dion's 1992 album Celine Dion, but it was replaced by "With This Tear", written by Prince.